angelxmoreno/csv-import-tools/docs/technical-overview.md

         * `LINES TERMINATED BY '\n'`
         * `IGNORE 1 ROWS`
         * `SET col = NULLIF(col, '')` for null conversion
+    * On success: update metadata with `imported: true`
     * On error: stop process, log, and do not mark as imported
-    * On success: update metadata with `imported: true`

 ---

 ## Design Decisions (Finalized)

-* One JSON per scan; name includes source folder and timestamp
+* Metadata is saved per scan with one JSON per folder
-* Mixed column types → treat as `TEXT` with warning
-* Malformed/missing headers → throw error and halt
-* All phases operate on JSON state files
-* CLI shows all JSONs but only allows valid ones for the step
-* `--force` flag overrides safety checks (e.g., re-run import)
+* Column type inference via DuckDB with fallback to `TEXT` for mixed types
+* Table name is sanitized from CSV file name
-* All empty strings → `NULL` unless overridden in metadata
+* Empty strings always converted to `NULL`
-* Metadata tracks `created`, `imported`, timestamps, etc.
-* Default metadata folder: `metadata/`
-* Custom logger with chalk, structured JSON
-* Use `LOAD DATA LOCAL INFILE` via `mysql2` (not CLI)
-* Tables are truncated before import
-* On failure during import, stop process and raise
+* Connection is selected per metadata file and saved as `connectionName`
+* `connections.json` is an array of profiles
+* `config.ts` exports combined `appConfig`

 ---

 ## Optional Enhancements (Future)

-* Detect duplicate table names before create
-* Add dry-run preview for `create` and `import`
+* Dry-run support for `create` and `import`
-* CLI flag to auto-fix metadata (e.g., re-infer types)
+* `--force` flag to override analysis/creation gating
+* Table name deduplication
+* Metadata repair/auto-fix tooling
+* Report generation
-* Parallel import mode
+* Parallel import execution
-* Report generation: rows imported, time taken, etc.